Kirre69/Group_4/README.md

 **Required Tools & Lab Setup:**
 - [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) or similar intentionally vulnerable app.
-- Burp Suite (Community/Pro), Python/Requests, SQLmap (lab-only).
-- Kali Linux Virtual Machine
+- Pre-built Cisco Kali Linux Virtual Machine
+- Oracle Virtualbox V. 7.2.4
+- OWASP Juice Shop V. 16.0.1
+- Burp Suite Community edition V. 2023.7.3
+- SQLmap 1.7.8

 ## Overview
 OWASP Juice Shop was used for this project, it offers a vast amount of different attack vectors to be explored and exploited.
 However we have chosen to highlight some of the XSS and SQL Injection exploits because they are some of the most well known in the area of Web Application attacks.